✨ Path to Production Readiness

 command to imperatively create the resource from the command line, as follows:

-Secrets can contain multiple keys, here we add two keys one for the password called admin-password
+A Secrets resource can contain multiple keys, but here we add a single key one for the datbase user password called

-Secrets can use used a number of ways, but the easiest way is to consume them, is as environmental variables passed into your containers.
+Secrets can be used a number of ways, but the easiest way to consume them, is as environmental variables passed into

-Update the deployment YAML for your data API, and MongoDB, replace the references to MONGO_INITDB_ROOT_PASSWORD
+your containers.
+Update the deployment YAML for BOTH your API, and PostgreSQL deployments, replace the reference to

 valueFrom: